TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 - [The Principles of Object-Oriented JavaScript](https://www.amazon.com/Principles-Object-Oriented-JavaScript-Nicholas-Zakas/dp/1593275404) book by
 Nicholas C. Zakas is really great to understand OOP in JavaScript, which explains concepts in-depth, which explores JavaScript's object-oriented nature, revealing the language's unique implementation of inheritance and other key characteristics, it's not free but it's very valuable.
 - The first answer on this StackOverflow question regarding [defining methods via the prototype vs in the constructor](https://stackoverflow.com/questions/9772307/declaring-javascript-object-method-in-constructor-function-vs-in-prototype/9772864#9772864) helps explain when you might want to use one over the other.
-- [A Beginner’s Guide to JavaScript’s Prototype](https://medium.com/free-code-camp/a-beginners-guide-to-javascript-s-prototype-9c049fe7b34) and [JavaScript Inheritance and the Prototype Chain](https://medium.com/free-code-camp/javascript-inheritance-and-the-prototype-chain-d4298619bdae) from Tyler Mcginnis has great examples to help you understand Prototype and Prototype Chain better from the beginner's perspective.
+- [A Beginner's Guide to JavaScript's Prototype](https://medium.com/free-code-camp/a-beginners-guide-to-javascript-s-prototype-9c049fe7b34) and [JavaScript Inheritance and the Prototype Chain](https://medium.com/free-code-camp/javascript-inheritance-and-the-prototype-chain-d4298619bdae) from Tyler Mcginnis has great examples to help you understand Prototype and Prototype Chain better from the beginner's perspective.
 - This video from Akshay Saini is an easy way to understand the [concept of Prototype, Prototype Chain and prototypal inheritance.](https://www.youtube.com/watch?v=wstwjQ1yqWQ).
 - [Interactive Scrim on objects and object constructors.](https://scrimba.com/scrim/co2624f87981575448091d5a2)
 - Check out this video explanation on the  [`this` keyword from DevSage](https://www.youtube.com/watch?v=cwChC4BQF0Q) that gives a different perspective on how its context changes, as well as scenarios in which `this` behaves unexpectedly.